Keyboard shortcuts

 Welcome to the IntelliShell installation guide.
 Getting IntelliShell running on your system involves two main steps:

-2. Configure Shell Integration: This involves updating your shell's profile (e.g., ~/.bashrc, ~/.zshrc) to source the init output that enables the interactive keybindings (ctrl+space, etc.).
+2. Configure Shell Integration: Update your shell's profile (e.g., ~/.bashrc, ~/.zshrc) to enable the interactive keybindings (ctrl+space, etc.).

 curl -sSf https://raw.githubusercontent.com/lasantosr/intelli-shell/main/install.sh | sh

-Windows (PowerShell)
+Windows

 irm https://raw.githubusercontent.com/lasantosr/intelli-shell/main/install.ps1 | iex

-If you have the Rust toolchain installed, you can build and install the binary directly from crates.io.
+If you have the Rust toolchain installed, you can build and install the binary directly from crates.io:

-cargo install intelli-shell --locked
+LIBSQLITE3_FLAGS="-DSQLITE_ENABLE_MATH_FUNCTIONS" cargo install intelli-shell --locked

-• Bash: ~/.bashrc or ~/.bash_profile
+• Bash: Add to ~/.bashrc or ~/.bash_profile

 eval "$(intelli-shell init bash)"

-• Zsh: ~/.zshrc
+• Zsh: Add to ~/.zshrc

 eval "$(intelli-shell init zsh)"

-• Fish: ~/.config/fish/config.fish
+• Fish: Add to ~/.config/fish/config.fish

 intelli-shell init fish | source